juntalis/ntfslink-python/ReadMe.md

 #### TODO:

-* Add documentation
-* Pick some logical names for the functions to clearly distinguish what does what
 * Look up a way to create IsHardLink and IsSymbolicLink functions
 * Check MSDN to see if any complications arise from deleting symbolic links or hard links like you would normal files.